ezrastoller/ezrastoller.github.io/writing/writing_home.md

 **ANDREW** (Writing on the paper to his left): Best, Andrew Donald Hiddleston III.

 Andrew leaves the stage and we see his girlfriend Lucy enter stage left and his father enter stage right.
-We see them open their letters, nodding and reading along for most of it).
+We see them open their letters, nodding and reading along for most of it.

 **LUCY**: ...It’s refreshing to have met a few men who see eye to eye with us on this matter.
 “It is difficult shaving here with the lack of soap and mirrors.
 I keep trying to go against the grain like you always do, but I have nicked my chin in a few tricky spots.” ?